catenax-eV/catenax-ev.github.io/docs/operating-model/how-data-space-governance/how-data-space-governance.md

 #### 2. Certification of business applications vs. internal systems that fall under the definition of a Catena-X business application*

 **A business application** provides specific logic and schemas defined in a Catena-X use case (e.g., data processing, transformation functions) that is applied to input data to produce an expected output.
-This includes the transformation of data from an input format into an output format using Catena-X semantic models (semantic interoperability) as well as the technical data exchange using standardized protocols and API-specifications (technical interoperability).
+This includes the use of Catena-X semantic models (semantic interoperability) as well as the technical data exchange using standardized protocols and API-specifications (technical interoperability).
 This does not apply to internal systems of an organization, such as internal databases, data lakes, data pipelines (ETL) or source systems.
-To become operational on the Catena-X data space, a business application must comply with the corresponding standards.

-Companies connected to Catena-X might want to **connect certain internal systems** including company-internal business applications to the Catena-X network.
-It remains, however, crucial that all participants can rely on a standardized data exchange that guarantees stable data chains built on data sovereignty and interoperability.

-Consequently, the following two principles apply:
+Companies may want to **integrate internal systems** including company-internal business applications to the Catena-X data space.
+However, tt is crucial that all participants can rely on a standardized data exchange to ensure stable and consistent multi-tier data chains based on data sovereignty and interoperability.
+Consequently, the following principles apply:

-- Everything that is necessary to uphold a stable data chain is required to follow Catena-X standards and has to be certified by a CAB.
+- All company-internal business applications required to maintain a stable and consistent multi-tier data (see XXX) must compy with Catena-X standards and be certified by a CAB.
-- All business applications that are either associated with the Catena-X brand and/or are offered on a Catena-X marketplace are required to follow Catena-X standards and have to be certified by a CAB.
+- All company-internal business applications associated with the Catena-X brand and/or offered on a Catena-X marketplace must comply to Catena-X standards and be certified by a CAB.

-If an internal system fulfills one of these two criteria, a Catena-X certification is mandatory.
+If an company-internal business applications meets either of these criteria, Catena-X certification is mandatory.

-#### 3. No Catena-X Business Applications without listing on a certified Catena-X Marketplace
+#### 3. No Catena-X Business Applications without listing on a Certified Catena-X Marketplace

 Catena-X is built on trust.
-Consequently, certified Catena-X marketplaces (CSP-A) are checking, whether services are certified to ensure that the listed offer is trustworthy and conform to Catena-X standards.
+All Catena-X certified business applications and services must be listed on a certified Catena-X marketplace.

-To further anchor this trust, all Catena-X related business applications and services require a listing on a Catena-X certified marketplace.
-Catena-X does not permit operating a Catena-X solution outside of a certified Catena-X marketplace.
+Catena-X marketplace provider (i.e. CSP-A) verify that the listed business applications and services have a valid certification issued by a CAB and therefore comply with the Catena-X standards.
+Catena-X does not allow the provision of a solutions without a marketplace listing.

-As noted in Chapter [Increase Decentralization of Core Services](./../outlook/outlook.md#increase-decentralization-of-core-services), Catena-X will provide the technical possibility for multiple CSP-A providers.
-This will foster multiple verifiers of credentials.
+In the future, there will be multiple CSP-As that enable business applications and services to be verified and listed on various marketplaces, as mentioned in chapter [Increase Decentralization of Core Services](./../outlook/outlook.md#increase-decentralization-of-core-services).

 ## Nomination Process for unique Roles (e.g., CSP-B)